US stocks shed early loss, rise as tech stocks gain ground

 The World Bank downgraded its forecast for the global economy, partly blaming supply chain problems that have been fueling inflation.
 The 189-country, anti-poverty agency forecasts worldwide economic growth of 4.1% this year, down from the 4.3% growth it was forecasting last June.
 It's also down from the 5.5% expansion it estimates the global economy tallied in 2021.

 Investors will get two key reports on inflation this week from the Labor Department.
-The Consumer Price Index for December will be released on Wednesday and give update on how inflation is driving the price of goods for consumers.
-The Producer Price Index for December will be released on Thursday and provide another update on how inflation is affecting prices for businesses.
+The consumer price index for December will be released on Wednesday and give update on how inflation is driving the price of goods for consumers.
+An index based on U.S. wholesale prices in December will be released on Thursday and provide another update on how inflation is affecting costs for businesses.

 Wall Street is also watching rising numbers of coronavirus cases globally to gauge the economic impact.
 China, the world's second-largest economy, has put a third city on lockdown because of the latest surge.